-Over the next few months, he explore caves, and discovered pueblos and the remains of irrigation canals.
-At times he had traveling companions, including Henry Hunting, a local rancher from Show Low, AZ.
-From there, the pair traveled 40 miles in a buckboard to Fort Apache, with Chico following behind, unencumbered with a rider.
+Over the next few months, he explored caves and discovered pueblos and the remains of irrigation canals.
+At times, he had traveling companions, including Henry Hunting, a local rancher from Show Low, AZ.
+From there, the pair traveled 40 miles in a buckboard to Fort Apache.
+Following behind was Chico, Bandelier's horse, unencumbered with a rider.
 It took Bandelier and Hunting an entire day to reach the Fort.
-Bandlier spent several days exploring sites around the Fort, including the Kinishba Pueblo sites.
+Bandelier spent several days exploring sites around the Fort, including the Kinishba Pueblo sites.
 He also dealt with a nasty case of food poisoning.

-It was while at Fort Apache that he was informed of the news of his own death: "To my terrible dismay, [we received] a dispatch...stating my capture and murder by Geronimo....
+While at Fort Apache, he was informed of the news of his own death: "To my terrible dismay, [we received] a dispatch...stating my capture and murder by Geronimo....
 I immediately telegraphed home, and wrote letters home."
-A week later, Bendelier commented in his journal that newspapers were still carrying news of his death.
+A week later, Bandelier commented in his journal that newspapers were still carrying news of his death.
 "My obituaries are, so far, flattering..."

-Undeterred, Bandelier continued southeast to Fort Thomas, explored for a few days, and then backtracked to San Carlos, become continuing toward Globe.
+Undeterred, Bandelier continued southeast to Fort Thomas, explored for a few days, and then backtracked to San Carlos before continuing toward Globe, AZ.
 Riding through the San Carlos Apache Reservation, he noted in his diary: "All day I traveled among the Apaches, and they are very friendly."
 Bandelier seems to have always been able to establish and maintain warm relations with everyone he encountered, even on the San Carlos Reservation where violence corruption, hostility, and malaria, flared up frequently.